grscheller/scheller-linux-archive/dotfiles/README.md

 * Bash sources `$BASH_ENV` if it exists as a file, otherwise sources ~/.bashrc
 * POSIX shells source `$ENV` if it exists as a file

-This is what these shells do.
+This is what shells do.
 What you do with it, is up to you.